-Abba have 'nothing to prove' - Benny
+Benny and Bjorn reveal more about new Abba songs

 "The only consistently decent performance is from Alexandra Burke as Svetlana, although she barely features in Act I and has a supplementary song to give her more to do."

+Chess isn't Alexandra's first foray into theatre - she has previously starred in Sister Act and The Bodyguard.

-Speaking to BBC News after the show, Alexandra said: "I'm really excited that Benny and Bjorn came tonight, they've been a part of this process, they've been so hands on that it makes you, as an actress go, wow, what a privilege that we are in this current situation."
+Speaking to BBC News after the show, the singer said: "I'm really excited that Benny and Bjorn came tonight, they've been a part of this process, they've been so hands on that it makes you, as an actress go, wow, what a privilege that we are in this current situation."

 She also joked: "By the way, the Abba reunion needs a fifth person!
 Hi, it can be me, I can do the backing vocals!"